lenorix/lenorix.github.io/README.md

 ## Beyond Technology

 We can help your business by creating custom apps, websites, and providing technological consultancy.
-If you're considering creating your own app without coding it yourself, let our expert team handle it for you. [**Contact us, Get a Free Consultation**](mailto:contact@lenorix.com) today.
+If you're considering creating your own app without coding it yourself, let our expert team handle it for you.
+Also we can help you with [Social Media Marketing for the Chinese Market and brand localization](./social-media-marketing-agency-china). [**Contact us, Get a Free Consultation**](mailto:contact@lenorix.com) today.

 ## Why Choose lenorix for Your Business?